tobiasleijs/flutter_localizations_extension_vsc/README.md

 2. Run the command `Flutter Localizations: Sort Flutter Localizations`.

 The extension will automatically sort your localization files and format them accordingly.

+### Localization Search

+The extension provides a command to search for localization keys and values in your Flutter project.
+It allows you to find all instances of a localization key or value in your Dart files.

+#### How to Use

+1. Open the command palette (`Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on Windows/Linux).
+2. Run the command `Iconica: Find Flutter Localization`.
+3. Enter the localized string or key to search for.

+The extension will search for the specified key or value in your localization files and Dart files, and display the results.